gomesgroup/hashi/docs/chimerax-process-manager.md

 If a ChimeraX process cannot start, check the following:

-1. Ensure the `CHIMERAX_PATH` environment variable is set correctly
-2. Ensure ChimeraX is installed and can be executed from the command line
+1. Ensure ChimeraX is installed and can be executed from the command line
+2. If `CHIMERAX_PATH` is not set, verify that the auto-detection is finding the correct path
-3. Check the server logs for any error messages
+3. Check for detailed error messages in the server logs and ChimeraX process logs
+4. Verify that required libraries (OpenGL/OSMesa) are properly installed

+### Rendering Issues

+If ChimeraX rendering is not working properly:

+1. Verify OSMesa libraries are installed and available if using offscreen rendering
+2. Check if Xvfb is properly configured when using it as a fallback
+3. Inspect the log files for specific rendering errors
+4. Run the diagnostic test in `docker-entrypoint.sh` to check rendering capabilities

 ### Process Becomes Unresponsive